ortegaalfredo/autok-extension/README.md

 ## Usage

 After installation, place the cursor inside any C/C++, Solidity, or JavaScript function and press F12.
 The plugin will analyze the code and report the results.
+For a more detailed report, press Alt+F12.

-By pressing Ctrl+F12, the extension will sequentially analyze all functions in the currently open file.
+Also by pressing the combination Ctrl+F12, the extension will sequentially analyze all functions in the currently open file.

 If a vulnerability is found, it is added as a label as such.
 The label is color-coded with black meaning no impact and bright red, critical impact.
 Pressing F12 again will clean all labels.